 - Homemade Pasta - Use homemade pasta from scratch instead of store bought spaghetti.

-- Spicy - add more black pepper or chili pepper flakes while cooking to imbue heat into the dish
+- Spicy - Add more black pepper, chili pepper flakes, or togarashi while cooking to imbue heat into the dish

 - Extra creamy - Add more Parmigiano-Reggiano and Pecorino cheese to make the dish extra creamy.

-- Garlic - If you want to add a hint of garlic, slice one clove in half and add it to the pan when you add the pasta water.
+- Garlic - If you want to add a hint of garlic, smash one clove and add it to the pan when you add the pasta water.
 Once the water simmers, remove the garlic from the pan and follow the remaining steps.
 This will add a hint of garlic flavor to the pasta water.

 - Risotto - Instead of uni pasta, make uni risotto and stir in uni cream.
 Risotto takes longer to cook, so you will need to adjust the cook time for the dish.
 Refrigerate the uni cream mixture or make the cream when the risotto cooked and al dente.
 This will help to avoid spoilage.